-How much do you spend a month on expensive skin care products and facials?
+How much do you spend a month on expensive skincare products and facials?
 Making this homemade facial oil at under $5 for a 2 oz bottle will give you better results for a fraction of the cost!
 Wrinkles, blotchiness, dark spots, and blemishes… BE GONE!

 There’s no real secret here, as with all of my homemade moisturizers the trick is to use the correct oils for YOUR skin and that’s where I come in.
 I’ve done the research already, I’ve looked at many DIY face oil recipes using only natural oils, I’ve made lots of them and I’ll share the best ones below.

-Why Make Your Own Homemade Facial Oil Recipes?
+Why Make Your Own Facial Oil?

-- I almost tried to compare this to ‘store bought face oil’ but there really isn’t a comparable product available.
+- I almost tried to compare this to ‘store-bought face oil’ but there really isn’t a comparable product available.
 These recipes are fresh, they haven’t been sitting on a store shelf for 2 years!
-But to give you some sort of a comparison, if you buy the store bought product containing commercial preservatives you would be paying over four times more than the cost of this facial oil recipe.
+But to give you some sort of a comparison, if you buy the store-bought product containing commercial preservatives you would be paying over four times more than the cost of this facial oil recipe.

-- As I make DIY face oil recipes using only natural oils they have an 18 month shelf life.
-The oils can be expensive to buy up front but a little goes a long way, so once you have your supply it will save you a small fortune in the long run (more on the cost below).
+- As I make DIY face oil recipes using only natural oils they have an 18-month shelf life.
+The oils can be expensive to buy upfront but a little goes a long way, so once you have your supply it will save you a small fortune in the long run (more on the cost below).

 - These oils are 100% natural & pure, they should be the number one beneficial ingredient in all over the counter moisturizers.
 But unknown to the average shopper some manufacturers only use a little of the good expensive oils, they then mix in other fillers (cheaper oils).
 You only have to read the percentages to see proof of this.
 When we make our own recipes we have zero commercial restraints, we can use a larger percentage of the best oils to get full benefit for each application.

 - The volume in these recipes would normally last for a good couple of months.
-But because I make them myself and I don’t have to pay the large price tag of a store bought product I can afford to indulge a little… So I use them on my entire body once or twice a week!
+But because I make them myself and I don’t have to pay the large price tag of a store-bought product I can afford to indulge a little… So I use them on my entire body once or twice a week!

 - Putting these homemade facial oils on your skin will not make it greasy, most of the time I use thin light oils that are easily absorbed by the skin, they are wonderfully nourishing and will hydrate your skin to the max.